The Multi-Query Paradox in Zeroth-Order Optimization: Introduction

-The primary contributions of this work are as follows: \begin{itemize} \item We propose the ZO-Align estimator based on local surrogate minimization, providing a clear optimization-centric perspective that complements existing geometric interpretations. \item We deliver the first comprehensive convergence analysis that directly compares ZO-Avg and ZO-Align across strongly convex, convex, non-convex, and stochastic settings, revealing a fundamental and consistent dichotomy in their performance. \item We provide rigorous theoretical proofs that under a fixed query budget, the optimal query allocation for ZO-Avg is always single-query, whereas the optimal allocation for ZO-Align is to use the maximum possible number of queries, resolving the query allocation question for these two classes of estimators. \item We empirically verify our theoretical findings, demonstrating that ZO-Align with a large query size significantly outperforms both ZO-Avg and single-query baselines across various optimization settings.
+The primary contributions of this work are as follows: \begin{itemize} \item We propose the ZO-Align estimator based on local surrogate minimization, providing a clear optimization-centric perspective that complements existing geometric interpretations. \item We deliver the first comprehensive convergence analysis that directly compares ZO-Avg and ZO-Align across strongly convex, convex, non-convex, and stochastic settings, revealing a fundamental and consistent dichotomy in their performance. \item We provide rigorous theoretical proofs that under a fixed query budget, the optimal query allocation for ZO-Avg is always single-query, whereas ZO-Align can make better use of multi-query information, resolving the query allocation question for these two classes of estimators. \item We empirically validate our theoretical findings across a range of optimization problems, and also include high-dimensional tasks that illustrates how our query-allocation insights manifest in large-scale problems.

 \end{itemize}